Conditional nonlinear expectations: Introduction

-if and only if $\mathcal{E}(X_n|U)\downarrow\mathcal{E}(X|U)$ pointwise for every sequence $X_n\in C_b(\Omega)$ with $X_n\downarrow X\in \mathcal{L}(\Omega)$ pointwise, and $\mathcal{E}(X_n|U)\uparrow \mathcal{E}(X|U)$ pointwise for every sequence $X_n\in\mathcal{L}(\Omega)$ with $X_n\uparrow X\in\mathcal{L}(\Omega)$ pointwise. \end{theorem}
+if and only if $\mathcal{E}(X_n|\mathcal{G})\downarrow\mathcal{E}(X|\mathcal{G})$ pointwise for every sequence $X_n\in C_b(\Omega)$ with $X_n\downarrow X\in \mathcal{L}(\mathcal{F})$ pointwise and $\mathcal{E}(X_n|\mathcal{G})\uparrow \mathcal{E}(X|\mathcal{G})$ pointwise for every sequence $X_n\in\mathcal{L}(\mathcal{F})$ with $X_n\uparrow X\in\mathcal{L}(\mathcal{F})$ pointwise. \end{theorem}

-Note that this is a generalization of Choquet's theorem: If $U$ is a singleton, then $\Omega$ is naturally homeomorphic to $U{\times}\Omega$ and $\mathcal{L}(U)$ to $\mathbb{R}$, in particular the continuity conditions coincide.

-In case of linear conditional expectations, next to monotonicity and preservation of $U$-measurable functions, the most important property is the tower property.
-While the first two properties are part of the definition of conditional sublinear expectations, the tower property $\mathcal{E}(\cdot)=\mathcal{E}(\mathcal{E}(\cdot|U))$ (also called dynamic programming principle) does not hold in general.
+In case of linear conditional expectations, next to monotonicity and preservation of $\mathcal{G}$-measurable functions, the most important property is the tower property $E[\cdot]=E[E[\cdot|\mathcal{G}]]$.
+While the first two properties are part of the definition of conditional sublinear expectations, the tower property $\mathcal{E}(\cdot)=\mathcal{E}(\mathcal{E}(\cdot|\mathcal{G}))$ (also called dynamic programming principle) does not hold in general.
 However, it is possible to characterize when it does hold true on the level of representing probabilities.
+A more general version of the proceeding theorem is formulated in Theorem \ref{thm:char.tower}.